philipp-spiess/philipp-spiess/Engineering/The 50-50 Goal.md

 - These goals help with alignment: Setting an ambitious target will make it clear to everyone in the room that they need to get creative.
 It embraced risk-taking and encourages people to think outside the box.
 - It creates excitement across the organization: By choosing ambitious goals, you will more effectively communicate the goal of the project.
 This helps to get buy-in from other teams and stakeholders and sets the stage for better collaboration.

 So, if you ever think about setting a target for your team, think about the 50-50 goal.
+Oh and don't forget to communicate that it's a 50-50 goal.
+You don't want to set wrong expectations.